knnymllr/wlua/src/youth.md

 ---
 # Age requirements
 * Freshman-juniors only
-* Must be 15 before Jan 1 of your freshman
+* Must be 15 before Jan 1 of your freshman year
 * Must not be in your senior year

-# training requirements
+# Training Requirements
 * Be a US Lacrosse member
 * Attend training classes
 * Pass US Lacrosse annually